-If you’ve answered the call to become a teacher, then congratulations are in order.
+If you’ve answered the call to become a teacher by pursuing a bachelor’s degree, then congratulations are in order.
 You are about to enter what has been called the noblest profession on the planet.
 Teachers make their mark on the world every single day that they walk into their classrooms.
 Their influence cannot be overstated as they quite literally change the world one student and one lesson at a time.
 Once you have decided that a career in education is for you, the next step is to choose one of the many teacher certification programs available.
 This is a big decision since it will affect your daily life in the short term as an enrolled student in a teacher preparation program and your long-term career in the field of education.
-Depending on the teacher certification program you choose, you will be licensed to teach certain grade levels and populations of students and/or specific academic disciplines.
+Depending on the teacher certification program you choose, with a bachelor’s degree you will be licensed to teach certain grade levels and populations of students and/or specific academic disciplines.

 How to Evaluate Teacher Certification Programs